The Happy Music Festival

 I'm an adult and I want to register for Four Hands Piano with my 12 years old student.
 Am I registering for Four Hands Junior or Open?

-If one of the pianists is 12 years old and below, you will be under Four Hands Junior.
+If one of the pianists is 12 years old and below (as of 2026), you will be under Four Hands Junior.

 You will be in Piano Classical Junior (C), for age 11-12 years old performers.